Phipps Bridge: Crime

-Phipps Bridge has a reputation for being a rough area, and in 2010 the chairman of the Residents' Association described the area as "out of control" after a spate of violent attacks occurring in quick succession.
-In addition, a gang of seventeen were sentenced in 2013 for selling class A drugs on the children's play area.
+Phipps Bridge has a reputation for being a rough area.
+In 2010 the chairman of the Residents' Association described the area as "out of control" after a spate of violent attacks occurring in quick succession.
+In 2013, seventeen people were sentenced for selling Class A drugs on the children's play area.
 The estate was described in an article about former resident M.I.A. as "one of south London's most notorious crime vortexes".

 Notable residents

 Rapper M.I.A.
 (Maya Arulpragasam) and jewellery designer Kali Arulpragasam moved to the estate with their sibling and mother in July 1986 as refugees from the Sri Lankan civil war.
 Their family was one of only two Asian families that lived on the estate at the time.
 Maya Arulpragasam said about the estate in a 2004 interview that her family was "one of the two Asian families that lived there [and] I used to come home from school and see people burgling my house, just walk past with my telly.
 But it wasn't as horrible as being in Sri Lanka".
 The 2018 documentary Matangi/Maya/M.I.A. followed her home life on the estate.

 The 19th century cricketer John Pratt died in the area.